Indonesia: Banda Sea & Tanimbar

 Day 2: The cruise departs this morning in Labuanbajo, where we will board our liveaboard boat and begin cruising north towards Tanahjampea.

 Day 4: A short session on Kalaotoa is likely to produce the endemic subspecies of Banda Sea Gerygone and Supertramp Fantail, but the endemic subspecies of Sunset Lorikeet is sadly presumed to be extinct.
 Sailing onwards and enjoying some R&R, we will keep our eyes peeled on the open ocean in search of rarer seabirds among the throng of Red-footed Boobies.
-Heinroth’s Shearwater is perhaps the most likely bird on our wishlist, but there are lots of potential rarities (cetaceans included!) which could make an appearance.
+Heinroth’s Shearwater is perhaps the most likely bird on our wishlist, but there are lots of potential rarities (cetaceans included!) that could make an appearance.

-Day 7: After a full night and day of sailing, our next stop is the much larger but far-less populated island of Wetar, where we may have time for some afternoon birding.
+Day 7: After a full night and day of sailing, our next stop is the much larger but far less populated island of Wetar, where we may have time for some afternoon birding.

 Day 9: We will try to reach the upper elevations of Wetar today in search of any species we are missing before departing in the evening.
 We will be heading further east, towards some of the most range-restricted and isolated bird species in the world.

 Day 10: Arriving in the afternoon, we will have plenty of time to explore the arid island of Leti before dark, concentrating on Kisar Friarbird, endemic to just three tiny islands in this region.
-Along with Banda Sea Fantail, we might also find our first Wallacean Whistler, Supertramp Fantail.
+Along with Banda Sea Fantail, we might also find our first Wallacean Whistler or Supertramp Fantail.
 An endemic subspecies of Southern Boobook will be targeted before we begin a long sail north-east.

 Day 11: Today is another sailing day to enjoy some R&R, fabulous snorkelling off the tiny, uninhabited island of Terbang Selatan at lunchtime, and plenty of seawatching as we slowly approach one of the most remote islands in Indonesia.

-Day 13: On Babar today we should see our first Cinnamon-tailed Fantail (vocally distinct from Tanimbar birds and thus likely an undescribed species), Banda Myzomela which are shared with the Tanimbars, along with particularly confiding Cinnamon-banded Kingfisher, Orange-sided Thrush, Olive-headed Lorikeet and Tricoloured Parrotfinch.
-The main attraction will have to wait until after dark however, when the strikingly plumaged endemic race of Southern Boobook comes out to play.
-After our nocturnal foray we will commence the last sea crossing of the tour towards the Tanimbar Islands.
+Day 13: On Babar today, we should see our first Cinnamon-tailed Fantail (vocally distinct from Tanimbar birds and thus likely an undescribed species), Banda Myzomela (which are shared with the Tanimbars), along with particularly confiding Cinnamon-banded Kingfisher, Orange-sided Thrush, Olive-headed Lorikeet, and Tricoloured Parrotfinch.
+The main attraction will have to wait until after dark, however, when the strikingly plumaged endemic race of Southern Boobook comes out to play.
+After our nocturnal foray, we will commence the last sea crossing of the tour towards the Tanimbar Islands.

 Day 15-16: Searching for the plethora of Tanimbar endemics will undoubtedly prove to be excellent birding, and will boost our list considerably.
-Wallace’s Fruit Dove, Tanimbar Cockatoo, Blue-streaked Lory, Charming Fantail, Tanimbar Oriole, Tanimbar Friarbird, Tanimbar Flyrobin, Tanimbar Starling, Pied Bronze Cuckoo, Tanimbar Monarch, Tanimbar Triller are all widespread, but Tanimbar Bush Warbler, Slaty-backed Thrush and Fawn-breasted Thrush will require some work!
-At night we should find Tanimbar Boobook, and with a good deal of luck, Australian Masked Owl.
-NOTE: Anyone who has already visited the Tanimbar Islands is welcome to depart early, on the morning of Day 15.
-Please contact us for a revised tour cost.
+Wallace’s Fruit Dove, Tanimbar Cockatoo, Blue-streaked Lory, Charming Fantail, Tanimbar Oriole, Tanimbar Friarbird, Tanimbar Flyrobin, Tanimbar Starling, Pied Bronze Cuckoo, Tanimbar Monarch, and Tanimbar Triller are all widespread, but Tanimbar Bush Warbler, Slaty-backed Thrush, and Fawn-breasted Thrush will require some work!
+At night, we should find Tanimbar Boobook, and with a good deal of luck, Australian Masked Owl.

-Day 17: The tour ends this morning at Saumlaki Airport (SXK), with flights out typically routing to Denpasar or Jakarta via.
-Ambon.
-Those continuing with the post tour extension will fly to Tual on Kai Kecil for overnight.
+Day 17: The tour ends this morning at Saumlaki Airport (SXK), with flights out typically routing to Denpasar or Jakarta via Ambon.
+Those continuing with the post-tour extension will fly to Tual on Kai Kecil for overnight.

 KAI ISLANDS EXTENSION